-Booya Grandma: How to Design Apps for Seniors
+Booya Grandma: How to Design Mobile Apps for Seniors

 When she asks me, her mobile app developer granddaughter, what cool apps she should download, I’m at a bit of a loss.
 She’s inadvertently revealed a gaping hole in the app market: Where are the apps for smartphone users age 55+?

-This three-part series dives in to this topic, exploring how to develop apps that seniors will download and use.
-By looking at the habits and lifestyles of people age 55 and older, we can discover a rough set of guidelines that corresponds with the three general elements of mobile product strategy: functionality, design, and adoption.
+This three-part series dives into this topic, exploring how to develop apps that seniors will download and use.
+By looking at the habits and lifestyles of people age 55 and older, we can discover a rough set of guidelines that correspond with the three general elements of mobile product strategy: functionality, design, and adoption.
 First, let’s talk functionality.

 Think Like a Senior